You can have lots of fun helping your baby discover the world.

 Here are some great ways to play with your baby:

-Stroke his hands, feet or face.
+- Stroke their hands, feet or face.

-- Blow gently on his tummy.
+- Blow gently on their tummy.

 Expressing milk is a way of extracting milk from the breast, and this can be done by hand or by using a pump.